SkyblockModder/Skytils-Extension/README.md

-# 🌌 Skyblock Extras | Hypixel Skyblock Mod 🔮
+# 🌌 Skytils-Extension | Hypixel Skyblock Mod 🔮

 Welcome to **Skyblock Extras**, your ultimate utility mod for Hypixel Skyblock!
 Boost your gameplay, grind smarter, and explore all secrets like never before.